hashicorp/terraform-website/content/source/docs/cloud/sentinel/enforce.html.md

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

-If an `advisory` policy check fails, it will show the warning state in the run; however, the execution of the run will continue to the "Confirm & Apply" state.
+If an `advisory` policy check fails, it will show the warning state in the run, and the execution of the run will continue to the "Confirm & Apply" state.
 No user action is required to override or continue the run execution.